FriendsOfEpub/blitz-tasks/README.md

 This will only run the retag task with the existing config file:

 ```
-gulp retag
+gulp init retag --series
 ```

 This will only run the retag task with a custom config file:

 ```
-gulp retag --config "./another-config.json"
+gulp init retag --series --config "./another-config.json"
 ```

 ## Config

-Markupatron makes use of JSON config file to change your documents.
+Markupatron makes use of a JSON config file to modify your documents.

 It is recommended to define a useful `scope` and `version` for each config file.
 Those 2 properties are informational today, but may be used for scoping changes to precise folders, etc. in the future.